Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Numerical Results

-The damping constant is a material parameter that has a significant effect on the magnetization reversal process as well as switching time.
-In general, it has two influences: firstly, it reduces the magnetization-precession time and thus, after cross the energy barrier, accelerates to reach the ground$\slash$stable state\cite{uesaka2012, mao1999}.
-Secondly, damping hinders energy absorption during climbing the energy barrier for magnetization reversal\cite{wang2009c}.
+The Gilbert damping coefficient $\alpha$ is an important material parameter which has a significant effect on the magnetization reversal process as well as switching time.
+In general, damping has two influences.
+First, it hinders energy absorption (cost more energy) during climbing the energy barrier for magnetization reversal \cite{wang2009c}.
+Second, after crossing the energy barrier, it dissipates the energy of magnetization promptly and thus it accelerates the magnetization to reach the ground$\slash$stable state \cite{uesaka2012, mao1999}.
 However, in the magnetization switching process, the magnetization requires to climb an energy barrier (originated from the anisotropy field) and then goes to a stable state.
-For the fast and energy-efficient magnetization reversal, smaller (larger) damping ($\alpha$) before (after) cross over the energy barrier is better.
-Therefore, this study emphasizes finding the optimal $\alpha$ of the sample of different $S$ at which the fastest reversal is valid.
-Accordingly, DCMWP-driven magnetization as a function of $\alpha$ for different $S$ is studied.
-FIG. \ref{fig:Fig6}(a) shows the dependence of switching time on the Gilbert damping for different $S$.
-It is found that for $S = 8 \times 8 \text{\:nm}^2$ (uniaxial sample), the range of $\alpha$ is small but for finite shape anisotropy (biaxial sample), the range of $\alpha$ is large which is useful in device application.
-Moreover, for the sample of $S = 14 \times 14 \text{\:nm}^2$, the switching time is lowest ($t_s=0.482$ ns) at $\alpha=0.017$.
-To be more explicit, FIG. \ref{fig:Fig6}(b) and FIG. \ref{fig:Fig6}(c) show the trajectories of magnetization reversal for $\alpha = 0.01$ and $\alpha = 0.017$ respectively and observed that for $\alpha = 0.017$, the reversal path is shorter.
-This is happened because, after cross over the energy barrier, the larger $\alpha$ reduces the magnetization precession by dissipating the magnetization energy promptly and thus, it leads to reach target$\slash$stable state.
-It is indicated that there is a specific sample shape that has an optimal damping situation at which the magnetization reversal might be faster.
+Ideally, for the fast and energy-efficient magnetization reversal, smaller (larger) damping ($\alpha$) before (after) cross over the energy barrier is better.
+Therefore, this study emphasizes finding the optimal $\alpha$ of the sample of different $A$ at which the fastest reversal is valid.
+Accordingly, DCMP-driven magnetization as a function of $\alpha$ for different $A$ is studied.
+Figure \ref{fig:Fig6}(a) shows the Gilbert damping dependence of switching time for different $A$.
+It is found that for $A_0 = 8 \times 8 \text{\:nm}^2$ (uniaxial sample), the range of $\alpha$ is small but for finite shape anisotropy (biaxial sample), the range of $\alpha$ is large which is useful in device application.
+Moreover, for the sample of $ 14 \times 14 \text{\:nm}^2$, the switching time is lowest ($t_s=0.482$ ns) at $\alpha=0.017$.
+To be more explicit, Figure \ref{fig:Fig6}(b) and \ref{fig:Fig6}(c) show the trajectories of magnetization reversal for $\alpha = 0.01$ and $\alpha = 0.017$ respectively and observed that for $\alpha = 0.017$, the reversal path is shorter.
+This is happened because, after cross over the energy barrier, the larger $\alpha$ reduces the magnetization precession by dissipating the magnetization energy promptly and thus, it leads to fast reversal.
+It is indicated that there is a specific sample that has an optimal damping situation at which the magnetization reversal might be fastest.